-413563 (2005 TG45) is a small asteroid with an orbit that is entirely confined within Earth's orbit.
+413563 (2005 TG45) is a mid-sized asteroid with an orbit that is entirely confined within Earth's orbit.
 NASA JPL has classified 2005 TG45 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2005 TG45 orbits the sun every 205 days (0.56 years), coming as close as 0.43 AU and reaching as far as 0.94 AU from the sun.
-Based on its brightness and the way it reflects light, 2005 TG45 is probably between 0.803 to 1.795 kilometers in diameter, making it larger than most asteroids, very roughly comparable in size to the Golden Gate Bridge.
+Based on its brightness and the way it reflects light, 2005 TG45 is probably between 0.803 to 1.795 kilometers in diameter, making it larger than 99% of asteroids, very roughly comparable in size to the Golden Gate Bridge.

 2005 TG45's orbit is 0.20 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.